santagroup/santarest/README.md

 2. Decoupling networking code from application and receiving responses in different places, delivered with EventBus (Thanks [Otto](http://square.github.io/otto/) and [EventBus](https://github.com/greenrobot/EventBus))

 With the help of SantaRest you can create application with network communication but without callbacks and Android activity's life-cycle checking.
+By relying on compile-time annotation processing to generate code, you can write easy writing-reading code.

 ### Usage